DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/reports/FINAL_REPORT.md

 State your data and research question(s).
 Indicate why it is important.
 Describe your research plan so that readers can easily follow your thought process and the flow of the report.
 Please also include key results at the beginning so that readers know to look for.
 Here you can very briefly mention any important data cleaning or preparation.
 Do not talk about virtual results i.e. things you tried or wanted to do but didn’t do.
 Virtual results are worse than worthless.
 They highlight failure.

-he terms "fake news" and "misinformation" have seen a massive uptick in use within the past couple of years.
-The phenomenon of false information being spread throughout the media
+The terms "fake news" and "misinformation" have seen a massive uptick in use within the past couple of years.
+The phenomenon of false information being spread throughout many forms of media (particularly the Internet) has caused concern for its impacts on health and wellness safety, political distrust, social divisiveness, and a decrese in

 ## Background
 Discuss other relevant work on solving this problem.
 Most of your references are here.
 Cite all sources.
 There is no specific formatting requirement for citations but be consistent.